 - Select 720p from the Resolution drop-down menu

-Hard disk is slower to operate, sometimes this texture problem occurs because of it.
+Hard disk is slower to operate; sometimes, this texture problem occurs.
 My recommendation is to purchase an SSD for your Xbox.
-SSD is much faster than Hard Disk Drive, SSD performs every function efficiently and effectively.
-Get a good SSD from Amazon or from a good online marketplace.
-Install the game on your SSD and you’ll notice higher frame rates than the fps you used to get on a hard drive.
+SSD is much faster than Hard Disk Drive; SSD performs every function efficiently and effectively.
+Get a good SSD from Amazon or an excellent online marketplace.
+Install the game on your SSD, and you’ll notice higher frame rates than the fps you used to get on a hard drive.

 How to Fix Rendering Problem in PUBG Mobile Emulator – Gameloop

 PUBG MOBILE is played worldwide on the Gameloop emulator.
 The texture rendering problem affects PUBG emulator users as well.
 In the PUBG Mobile emulator, you may experience many performance issues.
-The main reason behind this rendering issue in PUBG Mobile Emulator is “Cache Memory”.
-In our system, we have “Operating System Cache Memory” and “Application Cache Memory”.
-After the latest update, the Cache Memory is getting filled very fast due to high detailed graphics.
+The main reason behind this rendering issue in PUBG Mobile Emulator is “Cache Memory."
+Our system has “Operating System Cache Memory” and “Application Cache Memory.”
+After the latest update, the Cache Memory fills quickly due to highly detailed graphics.
 This is simple PUBG Mobile buildings not rendering fix.

-To fix this texture issue in PUBG Mobile emulator, try this method and follow each step:
+To fix this texture issue in the PUBG Mobile emulator, try this method and follow each step: